What do officers deal with on a busy Halloween night in Aberdeen? The P&J joins officers on the beat

 Aberdeen city centre was very busy on Halloween night

-Once that was complete it was onto the next venue, Popworld, formerly Exodus, which was empty at 11pm so we headed down to Union Street.
+Once that was complete it was onto the next venue, Popworld, formerly Exodus.

 We stopped off at Molly Malone’s for another licence check, where several revellers engaged in conversation with Katerina.